What is a Scored Survey?

 3. Add a Current Score Item – The Current Score item is a simple message item that will display your message and then append the survey’s score to the end of your message.
 Current Score items can be shown to all respondents or you can add conditions to show certain messages to certain respondents based on their survey score or other conditions.
 For instance, your Current Score item might look like this:

 5. Set up an Email Alert or Email Response – You can send an email alert or email response that includes the respondent’s score either to the respondent or to someone else.
-Simply merge the Current Survey Score into the body of the email.
+Simply merge the Current Survey Score or Page X Score into the body of the email.
 You can even set conditions on the email alert/response so that the email only sends if the person receives a certain score or score range.
-For more detail on how to set up and manage email alerts/responses, please see our documentation on this topic.
+For more detail on how to set up and manage email alerts/responses, please see our guide on this topic.